hmmbob/HomeAssistantConfig/README.md

 # My actual Home Assistant configuration choices
 ## Presence detection
 ### Owntracks
  - [Owntracks](https://www.home-assistant.io/components/owntracks/) is installed on my phone, reporting via the Home Assistant webhooks integration on my location.
+My wife doesn't like the idea of a GPS logger on her phone (even though it logs directly to our server), so I just check if she's at home with Bluetooth presence detection.

 ### Bluetooth
  - Raspberry W Zero